 1/3 cup extra virgin olive oil

 Preheat the oven to 400° and lay the cubed squash out on a large sheet pan.
 Drizzle the cubes with about 1/4 cup of olive oil and season with 1 tsp salt and some ground black pepper to taste.
 Toss to combine.
 Lay the cubes in a flat even layer.
-Roast on an upper middle rack for 40-45 minutes, until the squash is tender and the edges have started to caramelize. *You will only need 1-1/2 cups of squash for this recipe, so enjoy those leftovers!
+Roast on an upper middle rack for about 40 minutes, until the squash is tender and the edges have started to caramelize.

 Meanwhile, cook the rice.
-Place the rice, 4 cups water, and a large pinch of salt in a medium pot.
+Place the rice and a large pinch of salt in a medium pot and cover with water by several inches.
 Bring to a boil, then reduce to low and simmer the rice until it is tender but still a little chewy (not mushy).
-This could take anywhere between 40-60 minutes.
+This could take anywhere between 50-70 minutes.
 Check to see if the rice grains have started to split open revealing the white insides- this generally means they are done!
 Add more water to the pot if the rice is absorbing to much.
-When the rice is done, drain it in a fine mesh colander to remove any excess liquid.
+When the rice is done, strain it in a fine mesh colander to remove any excess liquid.
 Set it aside.

-In the bottom of a large bowl, make the vinaigrette: add the orange juice, vinegar, honey, cumin, shallot, salt, red pepper, and black pepper to the bottom of the bowl and whisk to combine.
+In the bottom of a large bowl, make the vinaigrette: add the orange juice, vinegar, honey, cumin, salt and black pepper to the bottom of the bowl and whisk to combine.
 Slowly drizzle in the olive oil, whisking constantly to emulsify.
 Check for seasoning.

-Add the warm rice, 1-1/2 cups of squash, pomegranate seeds, parsley, scallion, and toasted nuts to the bowl.
+Add the rice, the roasted squash, pomegranate seeds, parsley, scallions, and toasted nuts to the bowl.
 Toss to mix.
 Serve warm or at room temperature.